Killing of Nuno Ribeiro

+Sentencing

 The two assailants were sentenced to five and sixteen years respectively by the Tribunal de Corts.
-On October 24, 2001, the criminal division of the High Court upheld the conviction.
-In May 2002, the Constitutional Court partially overturned the conviction as it did not consider that it violated the dignity of the person because, at that time, homophobia was not criminalized.
+On October 24, 2001, the criminal division of the High Court of Andorra upheld the conviction.
+In May 2002, the Constitutional Court of Andorra partially overturned the conviction as it did not consider that it violated the dignity of the person because, at that time, homophobia was not criminalized.
 Therefore, the sentence of Sergi Ruiz and Domingo Lopez was reduced by one year, and they were convicted only for murder.